Interview de Giovanni Belgrano on the First 36

 So I’ve worked in anything from mostly high performers, anything from ocean racing yachts to day racers, America’s Cup, large cruising yachts, rescue boats, and every now and then also some industrial type composite applications.
 All of this work is partnered with Pure design and engineering – we are basically a team of experienced structural engineers who work on specialist projects like this one – the 36.

 Sailing wise, sailing is a hobby for me.
 I mean, I used to race in my youth, but then studies and professional work took over.
 And for the last 20 years, I’ve been working and racing on a classic boat, which we keep here in England.

-What kind of projects have you done and which one is your favourite?
+What kind of projects have you done and which one is your favorite?

 Well, I’ve done five, six America’s Cup campaigns.
-And they are almost like doing a PhD.
+They are almost like doing a PhD.
 You get a chance to fully, fully immerse.
 So you get to work with a team where you basically cannot wait to wake up in the morning to go straight to work.
-And those are very intense experiences.
-But there are also others like the first composite Maxi.
+Those are very intense experiences, but there are also others like the first composite Maxi.
 To be honest, I enjoy just about anything.
 I just love these boats.